pwin/owlready2/README.rst

   - Align Python floats with xsd:decimal rather than xsd:double, finally, because decimal accepts int too
   - Fix Class.instances() so as it returns instances of subclasses (as indicated in the doc)
   - Fix direct assignation to Ontology.imported_ontologies
+  - Fix a bug in reasoning, when adding deduced facts between one loaded and one non-loaded entity

 Links